Softwise

 STP MBBR System (Moving Bed Biofilm Reactor System)

+What is a MBBR System?
 The MBBR system employs specially designed plastic carrier media that provide a large surface area for the growth of beneficial microorganisms (biofilms).
-These biofilms help break down organic pollutants in wastewater.
+These biofilms help break down organic pollutants in wastewater, ensuring the production of clean water.
 The system operates in a continuous flow mode, where carriers are kept in constant motion within the reactor, ensuring effective contact between microbes and wastewater.

 Features of STP MBBR System: